shahid-n/traffic-sign-classifier/README.md

 3. iterative fine-tuning of parameters in conjunction with architecture modifications
 4. isolation of test data from the validation and training sets
 5. statistically sound image pre-processing and augmentation methods
-6. reguralisation strategy such as introduction of dropouts
+6. regularisation strategy such as introduction of dropouts

 Due to time constraints, point #5 above did not receive the level of attention it deserves, which needs to be rectified in the future as part of ongoing improvements.